pawsnet/paws-firmware/README.md

 3) Get the PAWS overlay for BISmark and add the files to correct locations in quirm-rc3

 	$ git clone https://github.com/pawsnet/paws-firmware.git
-	$ cp paw-firmware/* quirm-rc3/files
+	$ cp paws-firmware/* quirm-rc3/files
-	# for each file copy it across to the same location in quirm-rc3
+	# for each file copy it across to the same location in quirm-rc3/files

+4.a) Get the keys from router and add into quirm-rc3/files/etc/dropbear/authorized_keys

 4) Build the BISmark & PAWS overlays